 Winning your Friends:

-To build a thriving community on Facebook, it’s important interact your friends.
-Aside from working to create high-quality content, be sure you’re staying on top of your comments and feedback.
-Friends appreciate brands that take the time to respond and its common practice to reply to friends comment straight on your Facebook.
-Use that opportunity to direct them to alternative support channels such as a phone number or email address.
+To build a thriving community on Facebook, it’s important to interact with your friends.
+Aside from working to create high-quality content, be sure you are staying on top of your comments and feedback.
+Friends appreciate brands that take the time to respond and its common practice to reply to friends who comment straight on your Facebook.
+Use that opportunity to direct them to alternative support channels, such as a phone number or email address.

-They create a custom image of their flagship store and it’s a historical photo and they go on to explain the store has been open 24 hours a day seven days a week since 1951.
-In the last primary times how many times the store actually closed and everyone submits their suggestion and they come back in the answer the question and it’s a great way of getting people to respond and like.
+They create a custom image of their flagship store and it’s a historical photo, they then go on to explain that the store has been open 24 hours a day seven days a week since 1951.
+In the last primary times shows how many times the store actually closed and everyone submits their suggestion.
+They come back to answer the question and it’s a great way of getting people to respond and like.
 Growth on Facebook is hinged your ability to engage with your friends so reply interact and create unique opportunities for them to participate.

-Facebook makes it easy to review how well your pages growing and provides helpful metrics so that you can determine what types of content your audience akin to best which is called your Facebook insights and you’ll arrive to it by choosing the insights option from your Facebook page and lend here on the overview tab.
+Facebook makes it easy to review how well your pages growing and provides helpful metrics, so that you can determine what types of content your audience react to best.
+Which is called your Facebook insights and you’ll arrive to it by choosing the insights option from your Facebook page and here on the overview tab.